toolmantim/rack-digestif/Readme.md

 Why?
 ----

 Sprockets (and the Rails asset pipeline) use MD5 hashes of files to create cache-busting URLs.
-These new URLs have one big disadvantage over the old query-string method: requests to old assets digests cause a 404, unlike the old method which would serve the asset file regardless of the correctness of the timestamp.
-This problem becomes particularly noticable during a deployment when a browser requests an asset but its digest has been updated on the server and so they receive a 404, resulting in an unstyled or javascript-less page.
+These new URLs have one big disadvantage over the old query-string method: requests to assets with an out-of-date digest cause a 404, unlike the old method which would serve the asset file regardless of the correctness of the timestamp.
+This problem becomes particularly noticable during a deployment when a browser requests an asset but the digest has been updated on the server and so they receive a 404, resulting in an unstyled or javascript-less page.

-Luckily the fix is easy; Sprockets puts two copies of each compiled asset into the /public/assets directory, one with the digest and one without.
-All that's needed is to rewrite incoming requests and remove the digest from the path.
-You can do this in nginx, your HTTP proxy, or something like rack-rewrite, or you can simply throw in `Rack::Digestif`.
+Luckily the fix is easy; Sprockets generates every compiled file with and without a digest, so all that's needed is to rewrite incoming requests to remove the digest from the path.
+You can do this in nginx or HTTP proxy, rack-rewrite, or using `Rack::Digestif`.

 Installation
 ------------